editor-code-assistant/eca-webview/README.md

 # ECA webview

-This is the React frontend for the ECA vscode and intellij plugins.
+This is the React frontend for the ECA vscode, intellij plugins, eca-desktop and eca-web.

 | Vscode                                        | Intellij                                        |
 |-----------------------------------------------|-------------------------------------------------|